Kinetiq: Building a global education platform from scratch

 🎥3.
 Meeting Platform - Real-Time Collaboration Hub

-This is the most important and most advanced product of Kinetiq - the place where actual education happens.
+This is Kinetiq's most technically complex product, and the place where actual education happens.
 LiveKit-powered video, whiteboard with Yjs CRDT, Monaco code editor for pair programming, AI assistant generating materials during lessons, real-time transcription and translation.

 Key features: